 Start your communications software program.
-See your communications manual for instructions.

 Built-in network feature

 The built-in network feature allows you to connect your computer to an Ethernet-based (10/100 Mbps) network.

 To use the network feature, connect an Ethernet cable from the network jack on the rear of the computer to a network jack or hub on your network.